tusharkhatriofficial/diceegame/README.md

 # Dicee Game
 This game is developed to help you settle your disputes.
-Play is using the link below:<br>⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇<br>
+Play by clicking on the link below:<br>⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇<br>
 https://tusharkhatriofficial.github.io/diceegame/

 <br><br><br>